Nursing implications spironolactone

 Spironolactone is also commonly used in the treatment of hormonal conditions such as polycystic ovary syndrome (PCOS) and hirsutism, as it has anti-androgenic properties that help to block the effects of male hormones in the body.

-See also Spironolactone and thrombocytopenia
+See also Spironolactone amenorrhea

 Overall, Spironolactone is a versatile medication with a range of uses and benefits, making it an important option in the management of various medical conditions.